ashvardanian/usearch-binary/README.md

 - 15x `std::popcount` can be reduced to 4x.
 - 31x `std::popcount` can be reduced to 5x.

-When dealing with 1024-dimensional bit-vectors on 64-bit machines, we can view them as 16x 64-bit words, leveraging the "Odd-Majority" trick to fold first 15x `std::popcount` into 4x, and then having 1x more call for the tail, thus shrinking from 16x to 5x calls, at the cost of several `XOR` and `AND` operations.
+When dealing with 1024-dimensional bit-vectors on 64-bit machines, we can view them as 16x 64-bit words, leveraging the "Odd-Majority" trick to fold a 15x `std::popcount` into 4x, and then having 1x more call for the tail, thus shrinking from 16x to 5x calls, at the cost of several `XOR` and `AND` operations.
 Sadly, even on Intel Sapphire Rapids, none of the CSA schemes result in gains compared to `VPOPCNTQ`:

 ```sh